 How to Perform Sump Pump Maintenance

-Performing regular maintenance and cleaning your sump pump takes less than afternoon and will ensure that your basement stays dry throughout the year.
+Performing regular maintenance and cleaning your sump pump takes less than an afternoon and will ensure that your basement stays dry throughout the year.
 Make sure you unplug your sump pump before performing any maintenance to prevent injury.

 1. Test Your GFCI